TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 * **Number of parallel tasks**: Due to concurrency, multiple queries may take cores and a specific query can take longer.
 To fix this, you can create a new scheduler and [assign appropriate cores to it](../best_practices/setup_cluster.md).

 * **GC time**: Occasionally, on-heap object creation can slow down a query because of garbage collection.
 In these cases, it is recommended that you increase the on-heap memory, especially when you have row tables.

+## Spark History Server
+The Spark History server is an HTTP server that let you analyze the Spark jobs.

+The first step in tuning query performance in SnappyData is to understand the query physical plan that is available through the SQL tab on the SnappyData Monitoring console.
+The detailed execution plan requires one to understand the jobs and tasks associated with the query.
+This is available in the Jobs/Tasks tab.
+However, if the SnappyData Monitoring console is not accessible to the investigator, it becomes a difficult exercise.
+To overcome this, TIBCO recommends to turn on the History server for production applications.

+To turn on the History server, do the following:

+1. Ensure to provide a shared disk that can be accessed from all the SnappyData nodes.
+If you do not have the NFS access, use HDFS.
+Provide the permissions to access a shared folder when you start SnappyData.
+2. Enable event logging for the Spark jobs.
+For example, if the server was configured with a log directory of hdfs://namenode/shared/spark-logs, then configure the following properties in the conf/lead:

+            spark.eventLog.enabled true
+            spark.eventLog.dir hdfs://namenode/shared/spark-logs

+3. Start the History server.
+			./sbin/start-history-server.sh
+	This creates a web interface at http://<server-url>:18080 by default, listing incomplete and completed instances of SQL queries and the associated Spark jobs and tasks.
+    For more details about History server, refer to [Configuring History Server](https://spark.apache.org/docs/latest/monitoring.html#environment-variables).